Codecademy/docs/content/javascript/concepts/number-methods/terms/toFixed/toFixed.md

 ---
-Title: ".toString()"
+Title: ".toFixed()"
-Description: "Converts a number to a string."
+Description: "Converts a number to a fixed-point number."
 Subjects:
   - "Web Development"
   - "Computer Science"